LearnOnDemandSystems/docs/tms/tms-administrators/discussions/add-moderators.md

-# How can I control posts on discussions?
+# How do I control discussons posts?

 > [!Alert] Please be aware that not all functionality covered in this and linked articles may be available to you.